 Don’t forget to click Update file to save your changes.

 2.2.
-Hide Payment Options for Specific Country
+Hide Payment Options for a Specific Country

-There’s no guarantee that all the payment methods may work in every part of the world.
+There’s no guarantee that all the payment methods will work in every part of the world.
 Some of the payment methods may not work in certain countries.
 You may need to disable the payment method just for that particular country.

 add_filter( 'woocommerce_available_payment_gateways', 'quadlayers_payment_gateway_disable_country' );